ExoMars-PanCam/passthrough/README.md

 The passthrough (PT) template language supports the effective generation of PDS4 (XML) data product labels.

 Distinct from many conventional template systems, PT is not designed to transform an input data structure directly into an output document.
-Rather, a template is pre-processed by the template handler into a partially populated label which is then handed off to the client data product processor/generator.
+Rather, a template is pre-processed by the template handler into a partially populated label which is then handed off to the client data product processor.
 The client is responsible for populating (most of) the remaining elements before handing back control to the template handler for post-processing and export.

 This usage pattern - simply referred to as "fetch, fill - fill, export" - has been deliberately chosen to leverage the